ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 ``[%expr "some_dynamic_steme" ^ "some_fixed_suffix"]``.

-Similarly if you want to ignore some parts of AST nodes and extract some others when pattern-matching over them, you can use anti-quotation like this:
+Similarly if you want to ignore some parts of AST nodes and extract some others when pattern-matching over them, you can use anti-quotation:

 .. code:: ocaml